komaljit/DDOS-detection/README.md

 # DDOS-detection

+Place the FlaskApp in folder /var/www/FlaskApp/ in which flaskapp.wsgi is the web server gateway interface file to host website on the apache2 server.

+FlaskApp.conf is the confirguartion file for apache2 in folder /etc/apache2/sites-available

 In the project, python script is used to detect the slow loris attack.
 The logic of python script is very simple, which is to count the number of keep-alive that a given connection is sending.
 An upper-bound of 10 is set on the number of keep-alive that a connection can send in a single request.
 If the server receives more than 10 keep-alive